jessejacob19/walkers-woodturning-react/README.md

+This is a new take on the walkerswoodturning.co.nz website waiting on a meeting to decide scope of the project.

+It could either be a change to their existing wix website or a full remake implementing an ordering system for them.

 # A starter webpack project for React

 This is a starter project that uses webpack to transpile and bundle ES6 React code.
 To use, consider these steps: